 Two holy rivers originating from the glacial peaks of the Himalayas at an altitude of about 7000 meter, the Alaknanda and the Bhagirathi unite near Devprayag and form river Ganga which traverses its course of 2525 Km (1450 Km in Uttarakhand and Uttar Pradesh, 110 Km along Uttar Pradesh-Bihar border, 445 km in Bihar and Jharkhand and 520 km in West Bengal) before its outfall into the Bay of Bengal.
 The important tributaries which join the Ganga in its course are the Ramganga, Gomati, Ghaghra, Gandak, Burhi Gandak, Kosi, Kamla, Bagmati and Mahananda on the left and Yamuna, Tons, Sone, Kiul, Ajoy, Damodar, Punpun and Rupnarayan on the right.
 A line diagram of river Ganga is placed in Plate-1.1 at the end of this chapter.
 The Ganga river drains a total catchment area of 10.68 lakh Sq.
 Km, out of which 8.61 lakh Sq.
 Km lies in India.
 All the major left bank rivers draining into the Ganga are of the Himalayan origin.
-On the other hand, out of the major right bank rivers originate either from the Vindhyas or the plateau between the Ganga and the Vindhyas.
+On the other hand, out of the major right bank rivers only the Yamuna is of Himalayan origin whereas the rest of the major right bank rivers originate either from the Vindhyas or the plateau between the Ganga and the Vindhyas.

-Ganga basin is spread over 11 States namely, (i) Uttarakhand, (ii) Himachal Pradesh, (iii) Haryana, (iv) Delhi, (v) Uttar Pradesh, (vi) Rajasthan, (vii) Madhya Pradesh, (viii) Chhattisgarh, (ix) Bihar, (x) Jharkhand and (xi) West Bengal.
+Ganga basin is spread over 11 States namely, (i) Uttarakhand, (ii) Himachal Pradesh,(iii) Haryana, (iv) Delhi, (v) Uttar Pradesh, (vi) Rajasthan, (vii) Madhya Pradesh, (viii) Chhattisgarh, (ix) Bihar, (x) Jharkhand and (xi) West Bengal.
+The basin spreads over 239 parliamentary constituencies (2009) and 2,86,557 villages fall in the Ganga basin.
+Average population density in the Ganga basin is 520 persons per Sq.km as against 312 for the entire country (2001 census).
+The cities in the basin have large and growing populations and a rapidly expanding industrial base.
+According to India-WRIS the basin has 386249 settlement extents.
+The basin has a good network of road and rail with a total length 1087488.76 Sq.km and 24687.34 Sq.km respectively.